Introduction

 reject option introduced earlier is implemented in practice through confidence

-thresholding and is increasingly important in safety-critical AI systems where abstaining from
+thresholding and is increasingly important in safety-critical ML systems where abstaining from

 a prediction is preferable to making an error.